 Pétanque, pronounced pay-tanque, is France’s favorite competitive activity (actually it’s probably tied for first with soccer, but regardless).
-It’s a game that anyone can play, requiring minimal athletic skill other than the ability to throw a ball.
+It’s a game that anyone can play, requiring minimal athletic skill other than the ability to throw a ball a short distance.

 Around Bastille Day, pétanque tournaments pop up everywhere.
 The French roll up their sleeves to play, and Americans roll up their sleeves because they’re getting hot sitting on the curb watching the French play a game of pétanque.